NCBI-Codeathons/wgs-sars-cov2/README.md

 Data Preparation
 1. Apply a ramdomization process in order to choose random datasets as well as allowing for iterative computing from the NCBI Virus SARS-CoV-2 nucleotide record.
 2. Download all of the sequences in a convenient output file format, such as a csv, to upload into GitHub.

+Data Analysis
+3. Apply a python code but more specifically a snippet occurrence analysis code to interpret the variance among the randomized dataset's sequences.
+4. Apply the use of R package, protr package, etc